• Home

 What’s left over after the milk is separated is then baked to dry it out, which produces the coconut flour.

 This flour has many benefits.
-It’s paleo friendly, gluten free, high in protein and dietary fiber, has a low glycemic score and is a healthy alternative to common flours.
+It’s paleo-friendly, gluten-free, high in protein and dietary fiber has a low glycemic score and is a healthy alternative to common flours.

 A ¼ cup of coconut flour is about 120 calories.
 The good thing is a little coconut flour goes a long way in recipes.

-You can use in baking, as a substitute for breadcrumbs in meatballs and burgers, as a binder in dishes and as a thickener in soups.
-I recommend Bob’s Red Mill Organic Coconut Flour.
+You can use it in baking, as a substitute for breadcrumbs in meatballs and burgers, as a binder in dishes, and as a thickener in soups.

-Coconut Milk
+8. Coconut Milk

 native-forest-organic-coconut-milk